SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 .. docnote:: What does "materializable" mean, exactly?

 ..
-What it means is that you can create a valua in memory that represents that type.
-That's true of an integer or an object that is an NSDictionary, but an inout is sort of just a reference to something else that's up the stack.
+What it means is that you can create a value in memory that represents that type.
+That's true of an integer or an object that is an NSDictionary, but an inout type is sort of just a reference to something else that's up the stack.
 You can have a pointer in memory but it's not actually a thing.